Klipper3d/klipper/docs/MCU_Commands.md

   a hardware PWM output pin.
 See the 'schedule_digital_out' and 'config_pwm_out' commands for more info.

-* `schedule_soft_pwm_out oid=%c clock=%u on_ticks=%u off_ticks=%u` : Schedules a
+* `schedule_soft_pwm_out oid=%c clock=%u on_ticks=%u` : Schedules a
   change to a software PWM output pin.
-The parameters 'on_ticks' and 'off_ticks' define for how many ticks the pin will be on and off, respectively.
 Because the output switching is implemented in the micro-controller software, it is recommended that the sum of on_ticks and off_ticks parameters corresponds to a time of 10ms or greater.
 See the 'schedule_digital_out' and 'config_soft_pwm_out' commands for more info.

 * `query_analog_in oid=%c clock=%u sample_ticks=%u sample_count=%c